 (price as of Jun 11, 2015)

-Step 4how to read military time, may find it greatly beneficial to take out a sheet of blank loose-leaf paper and actually write out the military time as it refers, exactly, to standard time.
+Step 4Many people, when initially learning how to read military time, may find it greatly beneficial to take out a sheet of blank loose-leaf paper and actually write out the military time as it refers, exactly, to standard time.
 Often, this sheet produces two separate, yet parallel and aligned, lists of time on either side of your paper.
 While being read from top to bottom, this sheet can be carried around and will help the user immediately reference the equal military time that equates to the given standard time format.

 Even though this method is effective in serving as a bit of a 'cheat-sheet', there are many people who become reliant on it.
 Unfortunately, to see these sheets taped all over the place, especially in nursing, is not so unfamiliar.
 While it does serve to jog one's memory, always having to reference an external sheet to find out what the military time is, can really be a time-consuming and lengthy process.
 Often times, I wonder, if just learning how to read military time effectively would simply be the better approach in terms of organizational efficiency and time management.